 All the world’s an outdoor stage at these venues that present entertainment especially for children throughout the summer.

-- Backyard Theater for Children, Strathmore’s summer theater series brings music and mystery of exotic locales from around the world to kids – all outdoors under a big tent.
-Weekly performances take place every Thursday at 9:30am and 11:30 from July 11 – August 1.
+- Backyard Theater for Children, Strathmore’s summer theater series brings live music and fun to kids – all outdoors under a big tent.
+Weekly performances take place every Thursday at 9:30am and 11:30 from July 9-30.
 Admission is $8, free for ages 2 and under.
-Check the calendar for the line-up of performances.

 Easily one of the best activities during summer in Maryland and neighboring areas (this is where I get non-DC-centric because I have to give credit where it’s due).
 Here are some suggestions for places to get ’em, though the “best” is always a subject for debate.